The collective energy in the realm of human consciousness lately is worry.

 Bringing the attention of someone who is anxious or worried into the present moment can work wonders for some.
 But it can be useless for others.
 For some, it works much better to change the way they are focusing towards the future.
 It is a very unconventional spiritual tool to intentionally spend time focusing on the future.
 But for some people, it can make all the difference in the world.
 This is especially true if you suffer from morning anxiety (which so many people do).

-Because of my PTSD, I have struggled with anxiety for many years.
-So, I have put a lot of time and effort into developing tools specifically for anxiety.
-If you dread the future because you lack a sense of certainty (and thus suffer from anxiety or worry), one of the best tools to use is a tool called “Things To Look Forward To”.
-I want to offer this tool to you today because I was using it myself and thought "Hey... maybe other people who suffer from anxiety don't know about this yet".
+For people who worry, a great tool to use is “Things To Look Forward To”.
 This tool is also good for reducing suicidal feelings.
-Using this tool is very simple, every day, simply set aside time to write a list of things to look forward to about the next day.
+Using this tool is very simple.
+Every day, simply set aside time to write a list of things to look forward to about the next day.
 If you like, you can include things on this list of things to look forward to about the near future as well.
 This will change the sense of dread into a sense of anticipation.
 It gets your energy moving forward in life.
 Do you remember how it used to feel on Christmas Eve as a child?
 If you use this tool regularly enough, it is common for every day to start feeling like this.
 This is not escapism.
 This is intentionally creating your life.

 Here is an example of a list of “Things To Look Forward To”